 Regardless if you choose to self-captain or hire a hotel barge, a vacation cruising the historic Canal du Midi will be a memorable and cherished experience for years to come.

-I hope reading this guide to cruising the Canal du Midi has been helpful to you while you make your plans.
+I hope reading this Canal du Midi guide.
+I hope it has been helpful to you while you make your plans.

-Thank you for reading this travel nugget of knowledge about the Canal du Midi.
+Thank you for reading this travel nugget of knowledge about the Canal du Midi guide.
 This article may contain an affiliate link or two, which does not affect you in any way, but will allow Empty Nestopia to continue to bring you travel tidbits.